Kamlin-MD/UNET-Echocardiography-ROI-segmentation/paper.md

 ## Software Architecture

-The package is structured as a modular Python library with the following components:
+The software is implemented as a comprehensive Jupyter notebook containing:

-- **Core Segmentation Engine** (`UNetROISegmenter`): Main class providing high-level interface
-- **Preprocessing Utilities**: Image loading, resizing, and normalization functions
-- **Inference Pipeline**: Single image and batch processing capabilities
+- **Data Processing Pipeline**: Automated loading, preprocessing, and augmentation of ultrasound images
+- **U-Net Model Implementation**: Complete encoder-decoder architecture with skip connections
+- **Training Framework**: Configurable training with callbacks, metrics tracking, and model checkpointing
-- **Evaluation Metrics**: Comprehensive assessment tools including Dice score, IoU, and pixel accuracy
+- **Evaluation Tools**: Comprehensive metrics including Dice score, IoU, and pixel accuracy
-- **Visualization Tools**: Functions for displaying results and analyzing model performance
+- **Inference Pipeline**: Single image and batch processing for new ultrasound images
+- **Visualization Components**: Interactive plots and overlays for result analysis

-The implementation uses TensorFlow/Keras as the deep learning backend and integrates seamlessly with standard medical imaging workflows using common Python libraries (OpenCV, NumPy, Matplotlib).
+The implementation uses TensorFlow/Keras as the deep learning backend and integrates with standard scientific Python libraries (OpenCV, NumPy, Matplotlib, Scikit-learn) for a complete medical imaging workflow.

 # Performance and Validation